 How to help business become greener?

-The impact of the private sector on biodiversity can be very detrimental, therefore a number of initiatives have already been developed to help businesses become greener and now a comprehensive European accreditation scheme for companies is being discussed.
+The impact of the private sector on the environment can be very detrimental.
+Getting companies on board with conservation organisations is crucial to try and reduce this impact and improve the status of species and habitats in Europe.
+A number of initiatives have been developed to help businesses become greener.
+A comprehensive European accreditation scheme for companies is now being discussed.

 The Global Nature Fund and partners have developed a similar initiative within the European Business and Biodiversity Campaign (EBBC) through an assessment called the Biodiversity Check.